Lansdowne, Pennsylvania: Environmental remediation

 The W.L.
 Cummings Radium Processing Co. conducted radium enrichment processing for medical research at their facility on Austin Avenue from 1915 to 1920.
 The operations created radioactive waste of a sandy material called tailings.
 Building contractors used the tailings in mortar for the construction of walls and foundations in houses and businesses built nearby.
-The EPA checked thousands of properties in a 12.5 mile radius of the original contaminated site through usage of a van loaded with radiation detection instrumentation.
+The U.S. Environmental Protection Agency (EPA) checked thousands of properties in a 12.5 mile radius of the original contaminated site through usage of a van loaded with radiation detection instrumentation.
 The EPA discovered 40 residential properties in Lansdowne and nearby East Lansdowne, Upper Darby, Aldan, Yeadon and Darby contaminated with radium, thorium, radon and asbestos.
 In 1995, the EPA and the U.S. Army Corps of Engineers partnered to conduct clean-up operations which included dismantling the contaminated W.L.
 Cummings warehouse, removal of contaminated soil and rebuilding 11 homes.
 A five-year review conducted by the EPA in 2000 concluded that the clean-up has been effective.

 A University of Pennsylvania professor, Dicran Kabakjian, developed the radium enrichment process for W.L.
 Cummings.
-He set up a separate business in the basement of his home on Stratford Avenue and from 1924 to 1944 Kabakjian processed enriched radium ore for usage in radium-tipped needles.
+He set up a separate business in the basement of his home at 105 Stratford Avenue.
+From 1924 to 1944, Kabakjian processed enriched radium ore for usage in radium-tipped needles.
 The processing activities in the basement resulted in radium contamination of the house and nearby properties.
-The U.S. Environmental Protection Agency (EPA) placed the site on the National Priorities List in 1985 and conducted clean-up activities between 1986 and 1989.
+The EPA placed the site on the National Priorities List in 1985 and conducted clean-up activities between 1986 and 1989.
 The house was dismantled and carted away by the EPA to a special landfill at a cost of $12 million.
-Following clean-up activities the site was removed from the Superfund list in 1991.
+Following clean-up activities, the site was removed from the Superfund list in 1991.